Home Blog Pictures Links

 I have a strong interest in Psychology, and I try to get myself as informed as possible on that subject.
 Currently I am reading a few introductory textbooks.
 I am also a big fan of writings of Oliver Sacks and Steven Pinker

 I am an avid reader, and I enjoy a good book of fiction.
 One of my favorite contemporary writers is Haruki Murakami, and I am almost done with reading all of his works.
 The other writers that I enjoy reading are Milan Kundera, Graham Greene, Vladimir Nabokov, Juan Rulfo, Jorge Luis Borges, Carlos Fuentes, Fyodor Dostoevsky, Meša Selimovi?, Miljenko Jergovi?, Italo Calvino,and many, many others.
+I am also interested in current affairs, all branches of science and technology, and many other subjects.
+I read widely, and a few years ago I startd writing reviews of books I read and posting them on Amazon.
+You can read those reviews here.

 The long-haired picture of me at my homepage was taken by Jessica Cohen all the way back in 1995.
 Jessica is a good friend of mine from Stanford and a very talented and versatile artist.
 Like a lot of Physics majors I have gone through a phase when I grew my hair long.
 In fact, I had gone through it twice, once in highschool and once in college.
 You could say that I have outgrown that style now.